 François holds a Master degree and a Post Graduate degree in Business Administration from the University Paris Dauphine (France).

-Kevin Demeyer is a Senior Manager at Deloitte Luxemburg.
+Kevin Demeyer is a Director at Deloitte Luxembourg.
 With 12 years of experience in the securities industry, he has spent the majority of his career involved in market infrastructure related topics and collateral management.
 He has a vast experience in collateral management, as well as all elements linked to transaction reporting across multiple regulations applicable in the European Union.

 Vincent Dessard is senior policy advisor at EFAMA (European Funds and Asset Management Association).
 He is in charge of capital markets infrastructures, trade reporting and financial instruments (e.g. securitisation) related files, covering at MiFID II and MiFIR, EMIR; SFTR among others.